 "I would never have believed I could learn so much from a chicken.
 Transferring the techniques learned with chickens to dogs was easy as the dog was even more responsive to us than the chicken."

 Listen to what experts have to say!

-Watch Terry explain the benfits of training chickens in the video below How to Teach an Old Chicken New Tricks.
+Watch Terry explain the benefits of training chickens in the video above How to Teach an Old Chicken New Tricks.

 The student's understanding of the concepts of applied behavior analysis will be developed.
 We’ll practice mechanical skills with special attention to timing and eye-hand coordination.
-Lessons include observing and recording behavior on a simple ethogram, systematic desensitization, capturing a behavior, shaping a behavior and the use of targets.
+Lessons include observing and recording behavior on a simple ethogram, capturing a behavior, shaping a behavior and the use of targets.
 Students will work on a discrimination task.
 The pros and cons of extinction as a learning tool will be discussed.
 Effective coaching techniques to aid your training partner will be addressed.
-No experience required.

 Umwelt - how individuals acquire, process and store information differently

 Selection, identification and effective marking (use of bridge) of training criteria

 Reinforcement rate, schedule, value, delivery, quantity, and Premack principle